Socialist Republic of Romania: Industrialization

 Ceaușescu's Romania continued to pursue Gheorghiu-Dej's policy of industrialization.
 Romania made progress with the economy.
 From 1951 to 1974, Romania's gross industrial output increased at an average annual rate of 13 percent.
 Several branches of heavy industry were founded, including the machine-tool, tractor, and automotive industries; large-tonnage shipbuilding; the manufacture of electric diesel locomotives; and the electronics and petrochemical industries.

 Prior to the mid-1970s, Bucharest, as most other cities, was developed by expanding the city, especially towards the south, east and west.
 High density residential neighbourhoods were built on the outskirts of the city, some (such as Drumul Taberei, Berceni, Titan or Giurgiului) of architectural and urban planning value.
 Conservation plans were made, especially during the 1960s and early 1970s, but all were halted after Ceaușescu embarked on what is known as "The Small Cultural Revolution" ("Mica revoluție culturală"), after visiting North Korea and the People's Republic of China and then delivering a speech known as the July Theses.
 In the late 1970s, the construction of the Bucharest Metro system was started.
 After two years, 10 km of network were already complete and after another 2 years, 9 km of tunnels were ready for use.
 By 17 August 1989, 49.01 km of the subway system and 34 stations were already in use.

 The earthquake of 1977 shocked Bucharest; many buildings collapsed, and many others were weakened.
-This was the backdrop that led to a policy of large-scale demolition which affected monuments of historical significance or architectural masterpieces such as the monumental Vǎcǎrești Monastery (1722), the "Sfânta Vineri" (1645) and "Enei" (1611) Churches, the Cotroceni (1679) and Pantelimon (1750) Monasteries, and the art deco "Republic's Stadium" (ANEF Stadium, 1926).
+This was the backdrop that led to a policy of large-scale demolition which affected monuments of historical significance or architectural masterpieces such as the monumental Văcărești Monastery (1722), the "Sfânta Vineri" (1645) and "Enei" (1611) Churches, the Cotroceni (1679) and Pantelimon (1750) Monasteries, and the art deco "Republic's Stadium" (ANEF Stadium, 1926).
 Even the Palace of Justice – built by Romania's foremost architect, Ion Mincu – was scheduled for demolition in early 1990, according to the systematisation papers.
 Yet another tactic was abandoning and neglecting buildings and bringing them into such a state that they would require being torn down.

 Thus, the policy towards the city after the earthquake was not one of reconstruction, but one of demolition and building anew.
 An analysis by the Union of Architects, commissioned in 1990, claims that over 2000 buildings were torn down, with over 77 of very high architectural importance, most of them in good condition.
 Even Gara de Nord (the city's main railway station), listed on the Romanian Architectural Heritage List, was scheduled to be torn down and replaced in early 1992.

 Despite all of this, and despite the much-questioned treatment of HIV-infected orphans, the country continued to have a notably good system of schools.
 Also, not every industrialization project was a failure: Ceaușescu left Romania with a reasonably effective system of power generation and transmission, gave Bucharest a functioning subway, and left many cities with an increase in habitable apartment buildings.